ecobee/release-buddy/README.md

 ### Application structure

-`handler.js`: When you deploy this to a lambda on AWS, handler.js will be the official entry point.
+`handler.js`: When you deploy this to a cloud function on GCP, handler.js will be the official entry point.

 `index.js`: handler is really just a wrapper around the index file, which serves the bulk of the application code.
 When you run the application locally, it is being served by index.js.